albincorreya/Freesound_Max-MSP_Modules/README.md

 -------------------------
-Feel free to sent me your feedbacks and suggestions.
+Feel free to sent me your feedbacks and suggestions at albin.a.correya@gmail.com

-Albin Correya

-albin.a.correya@gmail.com